What is SaaS Management? A Detailed Guide

 SMPs will help you manage all your SaaS vendors and their applications in one place.
 You can store all the details relevant to you and retrieve them easily during audits and renegotiations.

-4. SaaS Contracts
+4. SaaS contract management

 You might ask, "Do we need a separate tool to manage SaaS contracts?